-As before, we measure the performance of the three covariate selection methods by the estimated precision of the resulting treatment effect estimator ("RMSE").
-Our focus is on the MSE, but notice that gains in MSE translate into gains in the power of the corresponding t-test as discussed in Section III.
+discussed in Section 3.
 The three methods improve the precision by about 7% relative to the experiment.
-Also, all three methods manage to essentially exhaust the budget, as indicated by cost-to-budget ratios ("Cost/B") close to one.
-As in the previous subsection, we measure the economic gains from using the covariate selection procedures by the equivalent budget ("EQB") that each of the method requires to achieve the precision of the experiment.
+Also, all three methods manage to essentially exhaust the budget, as indicated by cost-to-budget ratios ('Cost/B') close to one.
+As in the previous subsection, we measure the economic gains from using the covariate selection procedures by the equivalent budget ('EQB') that each of the methods requires to achieve the precision of the experiment.
 All three methods require equivalent budgets that are 7-9% lower than that of the experiment.

-All variables that the OGA selects as strong predictors of baseline outcome are plausibly related to student performance on a math test.21 They are related to important aspects of the community surrounding the school (e.g., distance to the nearest city), school equipment (e.g., number of computers), school infrastructure (e.g., number of temporary structures), human resources (e.g., teacher-student ratio, teacher training), and teacher and principal perceptions about which factors are central for success in the school and about which factors are the most important obstacles to school success.
+All variables that the OGA selects as strong predictors of baseline outcome are plausibly related to student performance on a maths test.21 They are related to important aspects of the community surrounding the school (e.g., distance to the nearest city), school equipment (e.g., number of computers), school infrastructure (e.g., number of temporary structures), human resources (e.g., teacher-student ratio, teacher training), and teacher and principal perceptions about which factors are central for success in the school and about which factors are the most important obstacles to school success.

-For the case where the follow-up math score is the outcome to be predicted in panel (b), the budget used in the experiment increases due to the addition of the three expensive baseline outcomes to the pool of covariates.
+For the case where the follow-up maths score is the outcome to be predicted in panel (b), the budget used in the experiment increases owing to the addition of the three expensive baseline outcomes to the pool of covariates.
 All three methods select no covariates and exhaust the budget by using the maximum feasible sample size of 6,755, which is almost nine times larger than the sample size in the experiment.
 The implied precision of the treatment effect estimator improves by about 47% relative to the experiment, which translates into the covariate selection methods requiring less than half of the experimental budget to achieve the same precision as in the experiment.
 These are striking statistical and economic gains from using our proposed procedure to choose covariates (in the case where covariates are mainly useful to improve the precision of the treatment effect estimator).